 Actions to take:

-At the heart of all these Circular Economy Action Plan is a simple idea: plastics should stay in circulation for as long as possible instead of ending up as waste.
+At the heart of all these regulations is Circular Economy Action Plan, a simple idea: plastics should stay in circulation for as long as possible instead of ending up as waste.
 That’s the logic behind recycled-content targets, reuse quotas and Digital Product Passports.
 They’re not just bureaucratic hurdles; they’re designed to push businesses towards products that can be reused, repaired, or recycled.

 This necessitates a paradigm shift from a "take-make-dispose" approach to one that recognises the enduring value of materials beyond a singular application.